AnimaApp/docs/src/v3/export/08-custom-domain.md

 >**❗️Important**:
 >
 >- To avoid any conflicts, your domain provider's settings should only have these two Anima records.
-Please delete any other existing record
+Please delete any other existing records.
 >
->- Domain changes can take between a few minutes to a few hours to take effect
+>- Domain changes can take between a few minutes to a few hours to take effect.

 ## 2. Add a Custom Domain